 Tytus Szabelski-Różniak

-Photographer and visual artist.
-Graduated journalism and social communication from Nicolaus Copernicus University in Toruń, Poland, and photography at the University of Art in Poznań, where he recently does his doctoral studies.
-His main interests are materiality of digital images, politics and social issues, architecture and human-nature relations.
+Photographer and visual artist, lecturer at Łódź Film School.
+Graduated journalism and social communication at Nicolaus Copernicus University in Toruń, Poland, and photography at the University of Arts in Poznań, where he completed his doctoral studies.
+Former editor of Magenta, online magazine dedicated to contemporary photography, Postmedium art academic journal and Central-Eastern European art magazine BLOK.

 Krzysztof Świrek